 Another newcomer to the list is the Citroen e-C3, one of the cheapest EVs so far from the wider Stellantis conglomerate.
 Starting at £21,990 in ‘Plus’ trim level, you can benefit from a range of 199 miles, and standard equipment such as wireless Apple Carplay and Android Auto.

-The e-C3 also recently won the Car of the Year award from Auto Express.
+The e-C3 also won the Car of the Year award from Auto Express, in 2024.

 Starting Price | £21,990 |